Mini Percutaneous Nephrolithotomy (mini PCNL)

 Kidney stones are painful, but the surgery to remove them doesn’t have to be.
 With mini PCNL, the thulium laser, and suction technology, we can now clear stones in a way that’s safer and leads to faster recovery.

 At our hospitals, we’ve made these advances standard and mini PCNL is the default starting point for most large kidney stone surgeries (usually more than 15 mm stones).
-With careful imaging, short-term stents, and close follow-up, our goal is simple: to get you stone-free with as little disruption to your life as possible.
+With careful imaging, short-term stents, and close follow-up, our goal is simple: to get you stone-free with as little disruption to your life as possible and with the lowest possible risks and potential complications.

 If you’re facing kidney stone surgery, mini PCNL may be the one that gets you back to normal life fastest.